chrisd149/Toon-Express-Level-Editor/README.md

 # linux branch: this branch is broken for now, and isn't for production use.
 Please avoid using this branch with the exception of testing.
 <img src="https://avatars0.githubusercontent.com/u/66463299?s=200&v=4" align="right" width=125>
 Toon-Express-Level-Editor is a modifed, easy to use level editor for making levels in Toontown.
 It uses source code from Disney's in-house Toontown Online level editor that was used to quickly make and edit most streets and playgrounds.
 The program uses libpandadna as a dna parser for dna files, and a working Panda3D level editor.
 The program was and still is very buggy and somewhat hard to use, so I decided to revamp the editor with QoL features and bug fixes.
+Since this program is very buggy, some DNA files are unable to be edited.
+Currently TTCC and TTO DNA files have been tested and work as of now.

 <br />***Note***: *This project uses code and assets made and owned by The Walt Disney Company, such as some files in otp and toontown, which were released in the [RobotToonManager reposistory](https://github.com/ToontownFan2003/RobotToonManager)*